azureorangutan/murdham/content/_index.md

   >}}
   {{< hextra/feature-card
     title="Simple yet deep combat"
     subtitle="Combat rules are streamlined yet deep.
-Turns move quickly and fights are over soon, but every turn is full of nail-biting decisions.
+Turns move quickly and fights are over soon, but every moment is full of nail-biting decisions.
 An alternating activation system and a reaction mechanic make sure that every Player is always involved."
   >}}
   {{< hextra/feature-card
     title="Vile sorcery and holy rites"